MaxTorop/MaxTorop.github.io/_posts/2023-09-02-ReLU-Networks-:-Piecewise-Linear-Functions-over-Convex-Polytopes.md

 ## Genesis (The shocking story of how I became interested in ReLU Networks)

 In the Spring of 2022 I became obsessed with ReLU networks.
 From as far back as 2017, when I took my first course in deep learning, I had been aware of ReLU Netowrks: ReLU is a popular activation function, ReLU Networks are simply networks which employ ReLU as the activation function.
-Various justifications have been given for the use of ReLU; ReLU mitigates the vanishing gradient proble, ReLU XYZ, etc. However, it was not until the Spring of 2022 until I became aware of the extremely nice theoretical properties of ReLU networks, properties which have yielded a hard to characterize sub-field which uses these properties to solve a diverse set of problems.
+Various justifications have been given for the use of ReLU; ReLU mitigates the vanishing gradient proble, ReLU XYZ, etc. However, it was not until the Spring of 2022 until I became aware of the extremely nice (add on ismplicity) theoretical properties of ReLU networks, properties which have yielded a hard to characterize sub-field which uses these properties to solve a diverse set of problems.
 I was sitting in the stairwell of the ISEC building at northeastern with my friend, discussing our project at the time.
-We had been stuck for a month on formulating our problem.
+We had an interesting problem, but had been stuck for a month on creating a formulation amenable to solution.
+Earlier that day he had excitedly texted me that he had had a breakthrough to this end, however when we got to ISEC all of the meeting rooms were taken; hence our exile to the stairwell.

+## Cool Works

+Many cool works exploit the piecwise linearity of ReLU networks ...

+SmoothHess (Shameless self-plug)
+Anandkumar et al
+Hein et al

 ## Equations